cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Triumph of Gerrard

-Equivalent cards to Triumph of Gerrard (White/Green, +1/+1 counters or similar effects over time):
+Equivalent cards to Triumph of Gerrard (white, green, enchantment, +1/+1 counters):

 Results: